pedraal/vue-handyga/docs/quick-start/README.md

 - Basic: In this example you will find how to use the plugin without the built-in UI.
 - Built-in consent: This example is showing how to integrate the built-in UI in any Vue.js project.
-- Custom locales: This example is showing how to use custom locales in the built-in UI.
+- Custom locales: This example is showing how to customize locales in the built-in UI.